-In COMSECY-13-0010, "Schedule and Plans for Tier 2 Order on Emergency Preparedness for Japan Lessons Learned," dated March 27, 2013 (Reference 11.13), the NRC staff requested Commission approval to implement the NTTF recommendation concerning multiunit/multisource dose assessments by having licensees document their commitment to obtain multiunit/multisource dose assessment capability by the end of 2014, rather than by issuing an order.
-Multiunit dose assessment capabilities would be made generically applicable through subsequent rulemaking.
-The Commission approved the staff's requests in the SRM to COMSECY-13-0010, dated April 30, 2013 (Reference 11.14).
-The licensee commitments are documented in References 11.8 through 11.11.
+In COMSECY-13-0010, "Schedule and Plans for Tier 2 Order on Emergency Preparedness for Japan Lessons Learned," dated March 27, 2013 (Reference 11.13), the NRC staff requested Commission approval to implement the NTTF recommendation concerning multiunit/multisource

 The NRC staff included the multiunit/multisource dose assessment requirement in the proposed MBDBE rulemaking (Reference 11.1).
 However, in response to a public comment concerning the 10 CFR 50.109 backfitting justification for the proposed multiple source term dose assessment requirements, the NRC staff determined that this requirement did not meet the criteria for imposition under 10 CFR 50.109(a)(4)(ii).
 The NRC staff also concluded that this could not be justified as a compliance backfit or as a substantial safety improvement whose costs, both direct and indirect, would be justified considering the potential safety gain.
-Therefore, these requirements were removed from the draft final rule (Reference 11.16).
+Therefore, these requirements were removed from the draft final rule (Reference 1.13).

-The licensee provided the requested information and stated that Susquehanna will have multiunit/multisource dose assessment capabilities (Reference 11.11) by December 31, 2014.
+The licensee provided the requested information and stated that LaSalle will have multiunit/multisource dose assessment capabilities (Reference 11.11) by December 31, 2014.
 The NRC acknowledged the licensee's submittal (Reference 11.12), verified the implementation of these dose assessment capabilities through inspection per TI 2515/191, and issued an inspection report (Reference 11.15).